 No, you don’t have to head outside to do this one, but who knew that something as fun as making a snow angel — albeit a reverse one — could be an effective bodyweight back exercise?
 To get started, get into a superman position.
 Then, slowly move your arms, first out to the sides and then straight back, down the side of the body until they touch your torso.
 Then slowly move in reverse back into the starting position.
 Repeat.

+You can also perform good mornings without any weights.
 Start with your feet shoulder-width apart, with your hands placed behind your head.
 Focus on keeping your shoulders back and your core muscles engaged.
 Take a deep breath in and on the exhale, hinge forward at the hips and lower your chest toward the ground, so that your body forms an upside-down “L” shape.
 Stop when you feel a slight stretch in the back of the hamstrings.
 If you feel any pain or uncomfortable pulling, you’ve lowered too far!
 Slowly move back into a standing position on your exhale.
 Repeat.

 Lie on your back with your head resting on the floor.
 Keep your arms straight at your sides with your palms on the floor and bend your knees so your heels are under your knees.
 Slowly raise your hips in the direction of the ceiling.
 When you are fully extended, hold the pose for ten seconds.
 While holding the pose, squeeze your glutes — butt muscles — together as well.
-Also, pull your navel in towards your spine and make sure that your shoulders are relaxed with your shoulder blades still on the floor.
+Also, pull your navel in toward your spine and make sure that your shoulders are relaxed with your shoulder blades still on the floor.
 Lower your hips and repeat the exercise.
 To make the move more effective, don’t touch the floor in between reps.

 This exercise challenges the low back and core to stabilize while the lower part of the legs are moving.
 Keep the hips steady as you lift each foot off the ground.
 You can even place your hands on your hips to ensure that they are staying stationary.
 Lying on your back, bend your knees, and open your feet as wide as your hips.
 Relax the arms by your sides.
 Pull the naval in toward the spine as if you’re zipping into a tight pair of pants.
 Slowly roll the hips so that you lift up your low back off the ground and then your middle back.
 Press down through the feet, then lift the right foot off the ground as if you’re beginning to march.